Neurocognitive disorder

-Classifications
+Classification

 The previous edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) included a section entitled "Delirium, Dementia and Amnestic and Other Cognitive Disorders," which was revised in DSM-5 to the broader "Neurocognitive Disorders."
 Neurocognitive disorders are described as those with "a significant impairment of cognition or memory that represents a marked deterioration from a previous level of function".
 The main principle distinguishing neurocognitive disorders from mood disorders and other psychiatric conditions that involve a cognitive component (i.e. increased lapses in memory noted by patients with depression) is that cognitive decline is the "defining characteristic" of the disorder.
 Additionally, the term "neurocognitive" was added because these disorders most often have alterations/disfunction in neural physiology (i.e. amyloid plaque build-up in Alzheimer disease).
 The subsections include delirium, mild neurocognitive disorder, and major neurocognitive disorder.
+Within each of these broader classifications, there are subclassifications based on disease etiology and symptoms.

 Delirium

 Delirium is a type of neurocognitive disorder that develops rapidly over a short period of time.
 Delirium may be described using many other terms, including: encephalopathy, altered mental status, altered level of consciousness, acute mental status change, and brain failure.
 It is described in the DSM-5 as a fluctuating acute change in mental status with associated changes in cognition, attention, and level of consciousness.
 The onset of delirium can vary from minutes to hours and sometimes days.
 However, the course of the delirium typically lasts from a few hours to weeks, depending on the underlying cause.
 Delirium can also be accompanied by a shift in attention, mood swings, violent or unordinary behaviors, and hallucinations.
 Additionally, changes in cognition can makes situational awareness and processing new information very difficult for patients.
 Delirium is most common in hospitalized patients, appearing in 18-35% of patients requiring hospital admission.
 It is also a diagnosis which can be acquired during hospital stays, typically by elderly patients or those with risk factors of delirium.
+Common risk factors for delirium include advanced age, extended hospital stay, infection, pain, and medication side effects.
 While it is a common diagnosis, delirium can increase the risk of a longer hospital stay and the risk of complications throughout the hospital stay.

+Subclassifications

+Delirium can fall into various subclassifications based on its cause and symptoms.
+These subclassifications include due to; substance abuse or withdrawal, medication, medical conditions, multiple causes.
+Differentiating between length of symptoms (hours vs days) and activity level (Increased, decreased, or mixed activity) is also used to specify the diagnosis.